seraphium/JTAppleCalender/README.md

 ---

 1. Apple has no calendar control.
-2. Other calendar projects on Github try to cram every feature their control, hoping it will be enough to meet the programmer's needs.
+2. Other calendar projects on Github try to cram every feature into their control, hoping it will meet the programmer's requirements.

 This is an incorrect way to build controls.
 Do you see Apple building their `UITableView` by guessing what they think you want the UITableView to look like?
 No. So neither should we.